All human things of dearest value hang on slender strings.

 In September 2013 we produced a short animated video to illustrate this idea, and also provided further thoughts on the issue in November through a remixed post, find this here.

-This piece was also mildly updated in March 2017.
+This article was also mildly updated in March 2017.